 “The Fly” is a short story by Katherine Mansfield, published 1922.

-Mansfield wrote “The Fly” in February 1922 as she was finding her TB treatment debilitating.
+Mansfield wrote “The Fly” in February 1922 as she was finding her tuberculosis treatment debilitating.
 She died in January of 1923, soon after its publication.
-Thirty-four seems young to be contemplating old age, and to write about elderly character with any sort of gravitas, but it’s likely Mansfield always had empathy for the elderly.
-It’s likely she knew she would die young.
+Thirty-four seems young to be contemplating old age, and to write about an elderly character with any sort of gravitas, but it’s likely Mansfield always had empathy for the elderly.
+She had probably sensed she would die young.
 For one thing, she’d faced plague.
 The Beauchamp family escaped central Wellington to live in Karori, probably to evade the bacterial infections which were highly dangerous to Wellingtonians at the turn of the 20th century.
 Aside from that, Mansfield grew up with weak lungs.
 The family doctor told her family (if not Mansfield herself?) that she was a case of tuberculosis waiting to happen.

 By the time Mansfield actually did succumb to tuberculosis, I wonder how she had processed the concept of ‘inevitability’.
 The modern-day analogue is a person who knows they carry genes which put them in the firing line for future health problems and a likely early death (e.g. for breast cancer, Huntingdons, early onset Alzheimers).
 The more we learn about genetics, the more all of us will be expected to either confront death (by paying for gene sequencing, say), or to ignore it completely (like The Boss in this story).
 How much should we mull over our own deaths?
 What is the perfect amount of death-mulling in order to live a good life?
 This is the ultimate moral dilemma for privileged people of the modern age.